mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 can always be improved with a flashy coat of spray paint.

-Shipping from the Sebokea starport confers a 15% bonus to tonnage, due to the corporation’s efficient packing methods.
+Shipping from the Sebokea starport confers a 15% bonus to tonnage, due to the corporation's efficient packing methods.
 A ship with 20 tons of cargo space can transport 23 tons of goods.

 VEHICLE CONSTRUCTION, REPAIRS AND MODIFICATIONS